 Ask the trader to arrange alternative dispute resolution.
 They may be a member of a trade association that offers an alternative dispute resolution service, which can help sort out your complaint.

 As a last resort, you can take legal action against the trader in court.
-The 'Thinking of suing in court?' guide gives more information.
+See 'Thinking of suing in court?' for more information.

 THE TRADER DOES NOT ACCEPT RESPONSIBILITY FOR SUBSTANDARD REPAIRS